Consumers using up to 200 units electricity need not pay bills: Delhi CM

-NEW DELHI, Aug 1: Delhi Chief Minister Arvind Kejriwal on Thursday announced that people consuming up to 200 units of electricity won’t have to pay power bills.
+NEW DELHI: Delhi Chief Minister Arvind Kejriwal on Thursday announced that people consuming up to 200 units of electricity won’t have to pay power bills.

 The move comes ahead of the Delhi assembly elections, which are due early next year.